alt: Illustration representing a code refactor concept (decorative)

 • Doing the same thing reduces exposure to new domains

-• Comfort pick hardens into the default (silently narrowing options)
+• The comfort pick hardens into the default — silently narrowing options

-• Scope growth can stall with too much maintenance, little new paradigms
+• Scope growth stalls — lots of maintenance, few new paradigms

 • Judgment stays invisible with no documented rationale